SOC 2® Compliance: Requirements, Audit Process, and Benefits for Business Growth

 Now the auditor will begin the attestation process, evaluating and testing your controls against the TSC you’ve selected.

-Phase 5: SOC report delivery
+Phase 5: Get your SOC report

 SOC 2 auditing can take up to five weeks, depending on audit scope and number of controls.
 The auditor will deliver the SOC 2 audit report with four standard features: